-CHELSEA.-Mr. Anderson lectured on Monday ponded to the toast.
-The Chairman next gave "May evening, at the Prince of Wales, Lesder-street; the dispersed, highly pleased with the development of the chair was occupied by Mr. Dalibar.
-The lecture gave principles of democracy. the Charter soon be the law of the land."
-Mr. C. great satisfaction.
-At its conclusion Mr. Ruffy Ridley was nominated as a member of the ensuing Exeto an attentive audience.
+God prosper the National Charter Association, and may chair was occupied by Mr. Dalibar.
+The lecture gave principles of democracy. great satisfaction.
+At its conclusion Mr. Ruffy Ridley was nominated as a member of the ensuing Exe-

-MR. JONES, from Liverpool, lectured on Sunday ceedings went off with great eclat. last to the shoemakers' meeting, at the Cannon Coffee
+King and Queen, Foley Place.
+MR. JONES, from Liverpool, lectured on Sunday coedings went off with great eclat.

-MR. JONES lectured on Monday evening, to a numerons audience, at the Grotto Coffee House, Old Fish listened to with the greatest attention, and gave general Street, St. Paul's.
-At its conclusion, Mr. Salmon, sen., satisfaction to all who heard him. moved a resolution, calling upon them to form themselves into a locality of the National Charter Association.
+Street, St. Paul's.
+At its conclusion, Mr. Salmon, sen., moved a resolution, calling upon them to form themselves into a locality of the National Charter Association.
 Mr. Salmon, jun., seconded the motion.
 Messrs.
 Goulding, Ferguson, Wheeler, and others addressed the audience, which was ably presided over by Mr. Balls.
 Several members were enrolled, and a meeting will be held at this place every Monday evening.
+MR. FUSSELL lectured on Sunday last, at the Gold giving a vote of thanks to the Chairman, the meeting MR. FERGUSON addressed the audience at the Star received, and much good was effected.
+DR. M'DOUALL, on Sunday last, addressed a numerous and enthusiastic audience at the Queen's Head, Cambridge-road.
+Several members were enrolled.
+MR. MARTIN lectured to the tailors meeting, at the Three Crowns, Richmond-street, on Sunday last, to the able lecturer, and worthy of the support of every true great satisfaction of the audience.
+At the conclusion of the lecture considerable business was transacted.

-MR. FUSSELL lectured on Sunday last, at the Gold and supported by Mr. Doyle, "That the females of Beater's Arms, Old St. Pancras Road, to an excellent MR. ANDERSON lectured on Sunday, at the Clock monsly.
-There were twelve took cards, and two en- House, Castle Street, Leicester Square, to an excellent RUFFY RIDLEY lectured to a numerous audience, ness having been brought to a close, the remaining at the Archery Reoms, on Sanday last.
-At the conclu-
+Beater's Arms, Old St. Pancras Road, to an excellent MR. ANDERSON lectured on Sunday, at the Clock monthly.
+There were twelve took cards, and two en- House, Castle Street, Leicester Square, to an excellent

+RUFPY RIDLEY lectured to a numerous audience, ness having been brought to a close, the remaining at the Archery Reoms, on Sunday last.
+At the conclupart of the evening was spent in dancing, singing, and sion of the lecture Mr. Powell also addressed the